tonidroid/rsschool-cv/cv.md

  Now second-year student of the Belarusian State Academy of Communications at the highest level.

 8. Only at school and university.
 A2 level if believe to online testing=)

+I have some problems with cv.md editing.
+In preview it looks not same when u open link.